LorgaschLunka/hostrada-netcsv/README.md

 # hostrada-netcsv

-A command-line utility for downloading and converting **HOSTRADA NetCDF** datasets from the German Weather Service (DWD) into CSV files (see https://opendata.dwd.de/climate_environment/CDC/grids_germany/hourly/hostrada/).
+A command-line utility for downloading and converting **[HOSTRADA NetCDF](https://opendata.dwd.de/climate_environment/CDC/grids_germany/hourly/hostrada/)** datasets from the German Weather Service (DWD) into CSV files.
 Currently only for linux.

 ## Features